 Whether it’s a smart speaker, a car, or a factory, absolutely every IoT solution should function steadily to provide a positive experience to end users.
 And to achieve this target, businesses should carefully plan their IoT testing strategies.

-In the article, learn how IoT affects our lives and what quality aspects are key to verify and why.
+In the article I’ll tell you how IoT affects our lives and what quality aspects are key to verify and why.

 IoT impact on people’s lives

 According to Statista, the IoT market size will reach $800 billion in 2023 and $1,567 billion in 2025.
 A very considerable growth.

 Nowadays, IoT is used in multiple industries where the smallest software error results in dire consequences.
 For example, delivering real-time data from the Internet of Medical Things (IoMT): wearable and other devices that track physical activities, sleep, heart rate, and more.
 This information enables carrying out diagnostics, planning treatment, and helping provide medical care when needed.
 Imagine a patient in critical condition but not getting medical support in time because of a glitch in the IoMT.

 Or government organizations that also deploy IoT technologies to address various challenges (e.g., traffic jams or street light control).
 Along with that, IoT sensors embedded in urban infrastructure help create smart cities.
 This means that the safety and lives of millions and even billions of people depend on the trouble-free functioning of IoT products.

 And now I will show you some examples that you shouldn’t turn a blind eye to if your main goal is to provide superior quality of your IoT solutions.

 IoT solutions cybersecurity: always be on the lookout